oven-sh/bun/docs/bundler/index.md

 {% /codetabs %}

-Bun implements a univeral plugin system for both Bun's runtime and bundler.
+Bun implements a universal plugin system for both Bun's runtime and bundler.
 Refer to the [plugin documentation](/docs/bundler/plugins) for complete documentation.

 <!-- ### `manifest`